Marcus Cromartie

-Marcus A. Cromartie (born December 3, 1990) is a former American football cornerback.
-He played college football at Wisconsin, and signed with the San Diego Chargers as an undrafted free agent in 2013.
+Marcus A. Cromartie (born December 3, 1990) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Wisconsin Badgers, and signed with the San Diego Chargers as an undrafted free agent in 2013.

-Early years
+Early life

-Ranked as the 43rd best defensive back prospect in the nation by Rivals.com along with 57th best prospect by Scout.com.
+Cromartie ranked as the 43rd best defensive back prospect in the nation by Rivals.com along with 57th best prospect by Scout.com.
 He was among the Top 100 players in the state of Texas.
 He was selected to the PrepTicket all-state team and also was a Texashsfootball.com honorable mention all-state team.
 He was named to second-team all-district in his junior season.
 He was selected to the first-team all-district and all-area team in his senior season in high school.
 Cromartie attended Mansfield Timberview High School in Arlington, Texas.

 Professional career

 San Diego Chargers

 On April 27, 2013, Cromartie signed with the San Diego Chargers as an undrafted free agent.
 On December 16, 2013, he was promoted to the active roster.